cattfield/legionnaires/README.md

 **Motivation**
 “To do something helpful in the time of Covid.”
-With office buildings being closed during the Covid-19 Pandemic (stagnant water), could this make conditions ripe for a legionnaire’s outbreak?
+With office buildings being closed during the Covid-19 Pandemic (stagnant water), could this make conditions ripe for a Legionnaires' outbreak?
 Is there a correlation between water system violations and increased Legionnaires' cases?

 **Initial Questions:**
-Will legionnaires be the next US epidemic?
+Will Legionnaires be the next US epidemic?
 Have water system violations increased over time?
 Is there a correlation between the two?